 Corporations are the most structured legal form for your consignment business.
 They have strict tax guidelines.
 When you create a corporation, it’s a completely new and separate entity in the eyes of the government and the IRS.

 Corporations are an ideal structure for consignment businesses that want to expand into multiple storefronts, become a public company, or want to secure a lot of outside funding.
-Corporations provide you the most personal liability protection out of the three legal structures.
+Corporations provide you with the most personal liability protection out of the three legal structures.
 However, you will need to pay federal corporate tax on top of personal income tax.
 Corporations are also expensive to form and require you to keep detailed business records.

 Organize Your Finances